Phosphatidate phosphatase: Type I

 Type I phosphatidate phosphatases are soluble enzymes that can associate to membranes.
 They are found mainly in the cytosol and the nucleus.
 Encoded for by a group of genes named Lipin, they are substrate specific only to phosphatidate.
 There are speculated to be involved in the de novo synthesis of glycerolipids.

 Each of the 3 Lipin proteins found in mammals—Lipin1, Lipin2, and Lipin3—has unique tissue expression motifs and distinct physiological functions.

 Regulation

 Regulation of mammalian Lipin PAP enzymes occurs at the transcriptional level.
-For example, Lipin1 is induced by glucocorticoids during adipocyte differentiation as well as in cells that are experiencing ER proliferation.
+For example, Lipin1 is induced by glucocorticoids during adipocyte differentiation as well as in cells that are experiencing proliferation of the endoplasmic reticulum (ER).
 Lipin2, on the other hand, is repressed during adipocyte differentiation.

 Lipin is phosphorylated in response to insulin in skeletal muscle and adipocytes, linking the physiologic action of insulin to fat cell differentiation.
 Lipin phosphorylation is inhibited by treatment with rapamycin, suggesting that mTOR controls signal transduction feeding into lipin and may partially explain dyslipidemia resulting from rapamycin therapy.